nthndnn/laravel-countries/README.md

 # Laravel Countries 🌎
-Laravel Countries provides database migrations and syncing capabilities in order to maintain an up-to-date list of countries.
+Laravel Countries provides database migrations and syncing capabilities in order to sync continents, currencies and currencies.

+The package uses the [REST Countries](https://restcountries.com/) API to maintain an up-to-date list of countries.

 ## Installation